the-virtual-brain/tvb-root/tvb_library/tvb/simulator/backend_cpp/notes/implementation_plan.md

   - delays
   - coupling mappings
   - monitor configuration
-- [ ] Reuse compatibility checks from the existing hybrid backend where possible.
+- [~] Reuse compatibility checks from the existing hybrid backend where possible.
-- [ ] Normalize all arrays:
+- [x] Normalize all arrays:
   - dtype
   - memory layout
   - shape conventions
-- [ ] Decide initial treatment of stimuli:
+- [~] Decide initial treatment of stimuli:
   - either unsupported in milestone 1
   - or precomputed on Python side and passed as arrays

 Deliverables:
 - Lowering function with deterministic output.
 - Tests that validate spec contents for a small example network.

+Progress note:
+- `lowering.py` implements the lowering pass and reuses `NbHybridBackend._analyse()` as the reference analysis path.
+- Scope compatibility is currently enforced by a narrower local gate for the first milestone instead of fully reusing `NbHybridBackend._check_compatibility()`.
+- Stimuli are represented structurally in the spec, but execution semantics are not yet implemented for the native path.
+- Example/demo coverage exists, but this step still needs dedicated automated tests to satisfy the original deliverable fully.

 Exit criteria:
 - For the first supported path, the lowered spec is sufficient to run a